cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 kv.set(["hits", "account.tsx", "a12345"], 254);
 ```
 ### [KV versionstamp](https://deno.com/manual@v1.34.0/runtime/kv/key_space#versionstamp)

-Each time a new value is persisted to Deno KV, it is automatically given a 12-byte version value based on the time when the record was saved.
+Each time a new value is persisted to Deno KV, it is automatically given a 12-byte version value based on the timestamp when the record was saved.
 KV calls this a `versionstamp`.
 When a value is updated, a new `versionstamp` is created.

 A new `versionstamp` will always be 'larger' than the previous one such that the second modification of a record will always be greater than the first in a boolean comparison (versionstamp2 > versionstamp1).
 This is important if you want to [track and display a record's version history](#tracking-a-records-history).